 In Hiroshima, visit the Peace Memorial Museum and Park then head on to Miyajima to view the famed vermilion Torii Gate of Itsukushima Shrine.
 At high tide, the gates look like they're floating on the sea.
 We will then drive through the Shimanami Kaido, a 60 kilometer long toll road that connects Japan's main island of Honshu to the island of Shikoku, passing over six small islands in the Seto Inland Sea to Shikoku Island.
-Take in the views of the Kurushima Kaikyo Bridges standing among hundreds of islands beautifully scattered over the Seto Inland Sea at the Kirosan Observatory.

 In Shikoku Island, you will visit the open air museum of Shikoku Mura Village, and see why Japanese gardens are famous in Takamatsu.
 Cross the inland sea back to Honshu Island and visit the photogenic canal area of Kurashiki, and the majestic castle at Himeji.
 On this tour you will also have a chance to savor the world famous Wagyu beef in Kobe.